MarcoLodini/windows365/Windows365/roles.md

 - Uses Azure capabilities such as hibernation and hardware generation upgrades
 - Performs ongoing optimizations.

-In the event of a service incident, Microsoft may temporarily adjust infrastructure, networking, or other managed components to restore or maintain the stability and availability of the Windows 365 service.
+If a service incident occurs, Microsoft may temporarily adjust infrastructure, networking, or other managed components to restore or maintain the stability and availability of the Windows 365 service.
 These adjustments ensure reliable operation and uninterrupted user access.

 <!-- ########################## -->
 ## Next steps